Codemation Docs

 • optional custom credential types

-• deployment choices such as local embedded storage vs PostgreSQL and inline execution vs BullMQ workers
+• deployment choices such as local SQLite vs PostgreSQL and inline execution vs BullMQ workers

 What the framework owns